top of page

 a.
 Spelling

 English words are not usually spelt exactly how they are spoken.
 Spelling in English follows several fundamental norms; most English words (about 75%) adhere to these rules.
 English's primary fundamental spelling rules are prefixes and suffixes, spelling and plurals, doubling letters, removing and adding letters, and verb forms.
-You can learn the rules, but there are always exceptions.
+Adhere to established rules but account for exceptions.

 b.
 Punctuation